Hugh Durham

-Hugh Nelson Durham (born October 26, 1937) is a retired American basketball coach.
+Hugh Nelson Durham (born October 26, 1937) is an American retired college basketball coach.
 He was head coach at Florida State, Georgia, and Jacksonville.
 He is the only head coach to have led two different programs to their first Final Four appearances.

 Early life

 A native of Louisville, Kentucky, Durham was a highly recruited three-sport star at Eastern High School, where his teammate was the actor Ned Beatty.
 He was an all-state quarterback and all-region in basketball.
 He chose to play basketball in college and accepted a scholarship offer from Florida State University.

 College career

 At Florida State University, Durham is one of the most prolific scorers in Seminole basketball history.
 He appears prominently in the Florida State record book as both a player and head coach.
 Durham was a guard for FSU head coach Bud Kennedy.

 Over fifty years after his FSU career ended, Durham's career average of 18.9 points per game is still the ninth best in school history.
 His 21.9 points per game in 1958–59 remains the seventh best single season average in FSU history.
 On January 19, 1957, Durham scored 43 points against Stetson University.
 It is still the second-best single game scoring mark in school history.
 For his three-year varsity career, Durham scored 1,381 points.
 Durham played prior to college basketball adopting the three-point shot.

 In 1999 Florida State renamed its Most Valuable Player award the "Hugh Durham Most Valuable Player" award in his honor.

 In 1959, Durham graduated from Florida State with a B.A. in business administration.
 He was a member of the Phi Delta Theta fraternity.
 In 1961, he earned an M.B.A. from Florida State.